We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - You’ll be given information about what to expect during your pregnancy and instructions for a safe, healthy pregnancy and baby.

-Call your doctor immediately if you have any of the following symptoms:
+A lot of what you’re feeling is totally normal and nothing to worry about.
+But call your doctor immediately if you have any of the following symptoms:

 - vaginal bleeding